wp-plugins/total-slider/readme.txt

 7. Link the slide to a page or post on your site easily.

 == Changelog ==

+= 1.1.4 =
+* Important fix for WordPress 3.7 — prevents new slides from replacing old ones when you add a new slide.

+= 1.1.3 =
+* Fix a bug where Total Slider’s interface would not be functional if the user preferred to not use WordPress’ rich text editor.

+= 1.1.2 =

+* Support for the WordPress 3.5 uploader.
+* Code cleanup, now complies with WordPress Coding Standards.

+= 1.1.1 =
+* Some minor user interface tweaks in readiness for WordPress 3.5.
+* Fixes an issue where the user who installed Total Slider may not see it in the WordPress admin sidebar.
+* A moderate impact security update — prevents malicious slide group names from interacting with the Insert Slider popup window in the Editor.

 = 1.1 =
 * Introducing multiple slide templates — use Total Slider on different parts of your site, with a unique look for each of your slide groups.